Dishwasher Not Dissolving Your Soap Pods? Here’s Why

 Multimeter

-Test your heating element with a multimeter
+Test your heating element with a multimeter.

 You should get a reading between 4 and 14 ohms (or the one recommended by the manufacturer).

-#2 Water Flow Issues
+#3 Water Flow Issues

 But, if adding the pitcher of water doesn’t solve the issue, then the water flow problem is probably caused by a worn-out motor.
 Unfortunately, a new motor costs anywhere from $250 to $550, and you’ll need to call a professional.

-#3 The Dispenser Door Is Blocked/Jammed and Can’t Open
+#4 The Soap Dispenser Door Is Blocked

 Dishwasher dispenser door locked

-#4 The Spray Arms Are Damaged
+#5 The Spray Arms Are Damaged

-You see, these are designed to spin around and spray water around the inside of the unit during a wash cycle to dissolve the pod.
+These are designed to spin around and spray water around the inside of the unit during a wash cycle to dissolve the pod.
 Unfortunately, loose food particles can get trapped within the tiny holes in the spray arms, resulting in performance problems.

 Conclusion